Jules Ferry laws: Laws of 1881

 On 16 June 1881 the first set of Jules Ferry Laws were passed, making primary education free for both boys and girls.
 To finance of the project, the communes and departments had the responsibility to subsidize it.
 Additionally, the laws protected the wages of teachers by mandating that "salaries... may never under any circumstances become inferior to the salaries they have enjoyed during the three years preceding the application of the present law..."
 (Art.
 6).

 Laws of 1882

-Article I
+Article 1

-This article outlines what is to be included in a free, mandatory, and laic education system.
-The Act of 15 March 1850 referred to at the end of the article, is the Falloux Act.
+This article outlines what is to be included in a free, mandatory, and lay education system.